dimachine/CubeIndSets/README.md

 * Part 1.
 Counting maximal independent sets up to n=6 (https://oeis.org/A284707).
 * Part 2.
 Computing maximal independent set polynomials up to n=6.

-The concept lattices of the contexts (*.cxt) contains all maximal bicliques in the adjacency matrices of n-hypercube Q_n.
+The concept lattices of the contexts (*.cxt) contains all maximal bicliques in the conplemented adjacency matrices of n-hypercube Q_n.

 ## References